AntonioSoler/bga-veggiegarden/README.md

 All images and names copyrights belong to them.

-Thanks to: Patric Havert at Quick Simple Fun Games for assigning me this project.
+Thanks to: Patrick Havert at Quick Simple Fun Games for assigning me this project and Kelly North Adams the game designer for the help betatesting it.